davidbhatt/davidbhatt/README.md

 - 👋 Hi, I’m @davidbhatt
 - 👀 I’m interested in scientific coding related to climate change, combustion, reneable energy
-- 🌱 I’m currently learning dwave quantum computing
-- 💞️ I’m looking to collaborate on MD simulation for metal combustion
+- 💞️ I’m looking to collaborate on CFD simulation for metal combustion
 - 📫 How to reach me ...You may reach me at davidbhatt@gmail.com

 <!---